Teeldinho/Vanilla-Store-Shopify/README.md

 - "card-description": For additional descriptive text.
 - "card-footer": For footer content, typically actions or summary.
 - "card-image": Displays images within the card.
+- "render-stars": Renders the star rating of the product.

 ### Badge Component